Grocery delivery to your Disney Resort hotel

 - Medicine and toiletries.
 Sunscreen, pain relievers, allergy medicine, blister bandages, and aloe vera gel for sunburns.

-Skip full gallons of milk — a half gallon barely fits.
+Skip full gallons of milk.
+A half gallon is a tight fit.
 Buy small containers and restock mid-trip if needed.
-Ice is free from resort ice machines, and a small cooler bag from home can extend your cold storage.
+Ice is free from resort ice machines.
+A small cooler bag from home can extend your cold storage.
 The packing list covers what to bring from home versus what to order ahead.

 For young families